+Southampton played a unique role in the effort to defend the United Kingdom's freedom and the city recognises that many of Southampton's residents are proud of their city's struggle to defend their future.
+Thursday 8th May marked 80 years since the end of hostility in Europe during the Second World War.
 Southampton, as the home of The Spitfire and a key staging point for the invasion of Europe, played a pivotal role in bringing about Victory in Europe (VE Day).
 It was also heavily targeted by the Luftwaffe in bombing raids that took a devastating toll on the city and its residents, destroying thousands of homes and landmarks, including parts of the Civic Centre.

-VE Day or Victory in Europe Day, marked the end of fighting in Europe in World War Two.
+VE Day or 'Victory in Europe Day', marked the end of fighting in Europe in World War Two.

-On 8th May 1945 at 3pm, Prime Minister Winston Churchill made an announcement on the radio that the war in Europe had come to an end, following Germany's surrender the day before.
+On 8th May 1945, at 3pm, Prime Minister Winston Churchill announced on the radio that the war in Europe had come to an end, following Germany's surrender the day before.
+Many people were extremely happy that the fighting had stopped, celebrating with street parties across the country.

 VE Day was also a moment of sadness and reflection, as millions of people had lost their lives or loved ones in the conflict with many continuing to fight in other battles or still prisoners of war abroad.
 Even though VE Day marked victory for Europe over Germany, it did not mark the end of World War Two.